 Title Description C3 AI Operations credentials Credentials for C3 AI Operations team members.
 The name of the GKE cluster where the C3 AI Platform will be installed.
-GKE cluster name NOTE: The cluster name must adhere to the following restrictions: For Dev and QA clusters: <stg><cloud><customerabbreviation>; in which <cloud> is gke.
-For example, stggkecust</cloud></customerabbreviation></cloud></stg> For Production clusters: <prd><cloud>customerabbreviation>; in which <cloud> is gke.
-For example, prdgkecust</cloud></cloud></prd> The cluster name should not include a hyphen and must start with a letter; only lowercase letters and numbers are allowed with no other special characters or diacritics (accented letters); and should be less than 15 characters total.
-Region The GCP region of the GKE cluster.
+GKE cluster name NOTE: The cluster name must adhere to the following restrictions: • For Dev and QA clusters: Region The GCP region of the GKE cluster.
 Cloud SQL Postgres endpoint Endpoint value for the instance.
-From GCP Console, select your project, go to SQL and look for the SQL resource < C3_CLUSTERNAME>-pg-shared .
-Get the "Private IP address" and share it with C3 AI Operations.
-Cloud SQL Postgres credentials Credentials required for the C3 AI Platform to connect to PostgreSQL.
-From GCP Console, select your project, go to SQL and look for SQL resource < C3_CLUSTERNAME>-pg-shared .
+From GCP Console, select your project, go to SQL and look for the SQL resource <c3_clustername>-pg-shared.
+Get the "Private IP address" and share it with C3 AI Operations.</c3_clustername> Cloud SQL Postgres credentials Credentials required for the C3 AI Platform to connect to PostgreSQL.
+From GCP Console, select your project, go to SQL and look for SQL resource <c3_clustername>-pg-shared.
 Then, click Users and click three (3) dots () next to Postgres user and change the password.
-Share this with C3 AI Operations securely.
-Service Account Names From GCP Console, go to the desired GCP project, navigate to Cloud IAM dashboard, then select Service Accounts.
+Share this with C3 AI Operations securely.</c3_clustername> Service Account Names From GCP Console, go to the desired GCP project, navigate to Cloud IAM dashboard, then select Service Accounts.
 Get the principal of the service